verzolla.com Listed by safepay Ransomware Group

 On June 1, 2026, industrial supplier Verzolla.com appeared on the leak site of the safepay ransomware group.
 Public reporting indicates the attackers exfiltrated internal files during a ransomware incident affecting a company founded in 1958 that supplies industrial components and automation systems.
 While the exact number of people impacted remains unknown, any customer, employee, or vendor whose personal or financial information passed through Verzolla’s systems could now have that data exposed.

 Available reporting describes a classic ransomware pattern: initial access, data theft, and subsequent extortion pressure.
-The safepay group posted details of the Verzolla.com breach on its dark-web leak site, confirming that internal files were exfiltrated.
+The safepay group posted details of the Verzolla.com breach on its dark-web leak site, claiming that internal files were exfiltrated.
 No precise count of stolen records has been released, and the company has not yet issued a public statement detailing the precise data types involved.
 Industry trackers such as ransomware.live mirrored the posting, giving researchers and affected parties a verifiable source for the claim.

 Why This Matters for You and Your Family